oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/board_test/README.md

 ### In Third-Party Integrated Development Environments (IDEs)

-You can compile and run this tutorial in the Eclipse* IDE (in Linux*).
-For instructions, refer to the following link:<br> [FPGA Workflows on Third-Party IDEs for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)
+You can compile and run this Reference Design in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
+For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)

 ## Examining the Reports
 Locate `report.html` in the `board_test.prj/reports/` directory and open the report in one of the following browsers: Chrome*, Firefox*, Edge*, or Internet Explorer*